c0-lt/CarBlocks/README.md

 - **Where can I find more resources?**

   This Box is a sweet combo of [Truffle](https://trufflesuite.com) and [Create React App](https://create-react-app.dev).
 Either one would be a great place to start!

+## Details

+Changes in package.json for browserslist see https://stackoverflow.com/a/71037227/1336421